Customer Insights to Transform Sales Conversations

 Second, you should use your customer insights to tailor your social media posts to suit your customers better.

-For example, suppose you operate a gym and learned that a common pain point of your customers is exercising during COVID-19.
+For example, suppose you operate a gym and learn that exercising during COVID-19 is a common pain point for your customers.
 In that case, you could relate to customers with infographics like this one from Bairdwarner.

 50+ Social Media Post Ideas for Your Business Account 6